dimanikulin/dimanikulin/DAGProposedSolution.md

 | 9 | Software Architecture | Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.|
 | 10| UML | The Unified Modeling Language (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system.|

-# Content
-## The Context View for Standalone Application
+# The Context View for Standalone Application
 A **context diagram (view)** defines the solution's boundaries and connections with third parties, such as external systems, users, and data.

 As shown in the context diagram above, there is an interaction between **Users** and the **Proposed Solution**.